Facts & figures

 $45 billion in SAF purchase agreements

 Global policy developments are making SAF a more important strategic consideration for aircraft operators which has resulted in major forward purchase agreements.
-As of early 2023, around $45 billion in SAF purchase agreements have been made by airlines (compared to $6 billion pre-Covid).
+As of early 2023, around $45 billion in SAF purchase agreements had been made by airlines (compared to $6 billion pre-Covid).

 20 Mt SAF